dawnfield-institute/dawn-models/CONTRIBUTING.md

 ## 📜 License Agreement

-By contributing to Dawn Models, you agree that:
+By contributing to Dawn Models, you agree that your contributions will be licensed according to the dual-licensing strategy outlined in [LICENSING.md](./LICENSING.md):

 1. **Research contributions** (`/research`) will be licensed under AGPL-3.0
 2. **Stable contributions** (`/stable`) will be licensed under Apache-2.0
 3. You have the right to submit the work under these licenses
 4. You understand the implications of the dual-licensing strategy

+For detailed contribution policies, citation guidelines, and community standards, see the main [Dawn Field Theory Contributing Guide](https://github.com/dawnfield-institute/dawn-field-theory/blob/main/CONTRIBUTION.md).

 ---

 ## 🙏 Thank You

-We appreciate your interest in advancing Dawn Field Theory through practical implementations.
+We appreciate your interest in advancing Dawn Field Theory through practical model implementations.
 Your contributions help bridge the gap between cutting-edge research and real-world applications.

-Together, we're building a sustainable open science ecosystem that benefits researchers, practitioners, and society as a whole.

 ---

-*For questions about this contribution guide, please open an issue or contact research@dawnfield.ca*
+*For questions about this contribution guide, please open an issue or contact info@dawnfield.ca*